-Study biology to explore various levels of living organisms, from cells to complex ecosystems, studying structures and functions of biological systems, infectious diseases, DNA, and biodiversity, to gain a comprehensive understanding of life and its complexities.
+In Biology, students learn about the cellular and overall structures and functions of a range of organisms.
+Students explore various levels of living organisms, from cells to complex ecosystems, studying structures and functions of biological systems, infectious diseases, DNA, and biodiversity, to gain a comprehensive understanding of life and its complexities.